CuNO3/gfold-py/README.md

 Copyright (C) 2022-present Unili (aka CuNO3).
 All rights reserved.
 Licensed under the Apache License, Version 2.0.

+## TODO
+- [ ] Fix the problem of infeasibility
+- [ ] Fix the incorrect SOC constraints
+- [ ] Check the correctness of the constraints
+- [ ] Cleaning the code
+- [ ] Add more comments
+- [ ] Add more test cases
+- [ ] Complete refactoring of the code

+The estimated time of completion is February 2024.

 ## Requirements
 - Python 3.9